jcouv/jcouv.github.io/_posts/2015-12-28-zookeeper.md

 Write operations are globally ordered, and they will be observed in that order by any one client.
 This includes notifications.
 A watch notification is guaranteed to be delievered to its watchers before any other changes are allowed.

 In terms of deployment, ZooKeeper can be run as a standalone instance or as an ensemble (making decisions by quorum).
 It is accessed with a client library which handles the connections and re-connections.
 The client will connect to any of the instance, with an order of priority.
 There is also a CLI client and higher-level libraries (Curator) to encapsulate common recipes and usage patterns.
+The book illustrates various primitives with a practical master-worker example.

 Although the abstraction seems powerful, distributed systems necessarily have tricky cases.
 The book does a good job at warning ZooKeeper users of such cases.
 For instance, classes of recoverable and non-recoverable errors.
 Or how a client should check the freshness of a server (last version seen) upon re-connection.
 Or the danger of watching for the creation of an ephemeral node (you might miss it in case of disconnects).
 Or the difficulty of knowing whether a sequential node was successfully created in the event of a disconnection.